-When Sony burst into the console market back in the mid-90s, many thought their ambitious plan to dominate the gaming landscape would fail.
+But before we dive into the best deals out there, let's take a look back at Sony's history in the console market.
+When they burst on to the scene back in the mid-90s, many thought their ambitious plan to dominate the gaming landscape would fail.
 After all, at that time it was Nintendo and Sega who ruled the roost – and they had already seen off challenges from Atari’s Jaguar and Trip Hawkins' 3DO (remember those?)

 And let’s not forget Sony’s PS VR headgear, which simply has to be experienced to fully appreciate.
 I could bang on for hours about how amazing No Man’s Sky, Skyrim and Tetris Effect are – and it’s a smart bit of kit that is only compatible with the PS4, PS4 Slim and PS4 Pro.